Interview to Athina Korovesi

 Photos: Stefanos Spiliotopoulos

-The interview with Mr. Simon Vaut published in greek on Politis Online: https://politisonline.com/synenteyxeis/584435/o-simon-vaut-ypopsifios-eyrovoyleytis-me-to-spd-sto-politis-online-me-ton-alexi-tsipra-echoyme-akomi-diaforetikes-apopseis-alla-agonizomaste-gia-sevastes-scheseis-kai-epoikodomitiko-dialogo/
+The interview with Mr. Simon Vaut is published in greek on Politis Online: https://politisonline.com/synenteyxeis/584435/o-simon-vaut-ypopsifios-eyrovoyleytis-me-to-spd-sto-politis-online-me-ton-alexi-tsipra-echoyme-akomi-diaforetikes-apopseis-alla-agonizomaste-gia-sevastes-scheseis-kai-epoikodomitiko-dialogo/